 As of June 30, 2021

 Actual Pro Forma (1) (unaudited) (in thousands) Pro Forma as Adjusted (2)(3) (unaudited)

-' ,

 \$ 19,488

 175,149

 112,135

 102,471

 37,796

 \$ 63,014

 \$ 19,488 175,149 112,135 102,471 37,796 Actual Pro Forma (1) (unaudited) (in thousands) \$ 19,488 175,149 112,135 102,471 37,796

-- (1) The pro forma column in the consolidated balance sheet data table above reflects (i) the Stock Split and (ii) the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws. - (2) The pro forma as adjusted column reflects: (i) the pro forma adjustments set forth in footnote (1) above and (ii) the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - The pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering (3)price and other terms of this offering determined at pricing.
-Each \$ increase or decrease in the assumed initial public (which is the midpoint of the price range set forth on the cover page of this prospectus) offering price per share of \$ would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, total assets, additional paid-in capital and total stockholders' equity by approximately \$ million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each share increase or decrease in the number of shares of common stock offered in this offering would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, total assets, additional paid-in capital and total stockholders' equity by \$ million, assuming that the initial public offering price per share (which is the midpoint of the price range set forth on the cover page of this prospectus), and after remains at \$ deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) The pro forma column in the consolidated balance sheet data table above reflects (i) the Stock Split and (ii) the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws.

+(2) The pro forma as adjusted column reflects: (i) the pro forma adjustments set forth in footnote (1) above and (ii) the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+(3) The pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Each \$ increase or decrease in the assumed initial public offering price per share of \$ (which is the midpoint of the price range set forth on the cover page of this prospectus) would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, total assets, additional paid-in capital and total stockholders' equity by approximately \$ million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each share increase or decrease in the number of shares of common stock offered as adjusted amount of each of cash and cash equivalents, total assets, additional paid-in capital and total stockholders' equity by \$ million, assuming that the initial public offering would increase or decrease in the number of shares of common stock offered in this offering would increase or decrease or decrease in the number of each of cash and cash equivalents, total assets, additional paid-in capital and total stockholders' equity by \$ million, assuming that the initial public offering price per share remains at \$ (which is the midpoint of the price range set forth on the cover page of this prospectus), and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.